Please note that this article refers to Nuendo 8 or later, Cubase 9.0.30 or later, WaveLab 10 or later, Dorico 2 or later and VST Live.

 mono, stereo, multi-channel files with up to 48 channels

-Supported video output cards
+Supported video output devices

 FireWire video devices are no longer supported.